Ukelin: Playing

 The ukelin has sixteen melody and sixteen bass strings, divided into four groups for playing accompanying chords.
 Each group has one large bass string and three smaller chord strings.
 The ukelin is placed on the table in front of the player.
 The melody strings are played with a bow in the right hand, and the bass strings are plucked or strummed with the left hand's fingernails or a pick.
 The ukelin is tuned to a C major scale and, unless tuned to include them, is unable to play chromatic notes; therefore, it is limited in what it can play.
 For ease of playing for amateurs, the strings are given numbers, and the booklets that were sold with the ukelin would give these numbers a tabulature notation, instead of notes on a staff, for playing simple songs.

 Decline

 Ukelins were sold to people who thought that the instrument was easy to play, but this was not the case.
 They were also quite limited as to what they could play because they were designed as diatonic instruments.
 As a result, many instruments were returned to the manufacturers, who ended up with piles of instruments that they couldn't sell.
 Salesmen misrepresented the instruments to customers, who felt as if they had been tricked into buying a worthless instrument.
 Oscar Schmidt, Inc. stopped producing the ukelin in 1964 after the new owner, Glen Peterson, discovered the shady business practices of some of his salesmen.
 Between instrument returns and a declining interest in musical instruments due to the advent of television as a form of family entertainment, Marxochime could no longer produce the violin-uke and halted production in 1972.

+In popular music

+The ukelin has occasionally been featured on recordings.
+Examples include Basic Pain Basic Pleasure (1990) by American noise rock band Of Cabbages and Kings, and All You Can Eat (1995) by Canadian singer k.d. lang.